naiborhujosua/naiborhujosua/README.md

 Hi there 👋

-I am Josua Naiborhu, a solopreneurship, blogger, and machine learning engineer based in Indonesia. highly skilled in machine learning, software engineering for ML, and cloud computing on AWS.
+I am Josua Naiborhu, a solopreneur, blogger, and machine learning engineer based in Indonesia. highly skilled in machine learning, software engineering for ML, and cloud computing on AWS.